You may also like

 In this article, we’ll go over some of the best practices for successfully implementing new delivery route planner solutions in a way that works for drivers and other stakeholders alike.

-An advanced fleet routing solution can find routes that utilize resources efficiently and minimize miles.
-When information from in-cab electronic logging devices (ELDs), telematics, or electronic proof of delivery (POD) systems is added to the mix, fleet operators and managers can even compare the original route plans against the actual routes drivers have taken.
+From there, a lot .
+With proper tracking, you can even compare the original route plans against the actual routes drivers have taken.
 Depending on how much these two differ, fleet managers can discuss with drivers if it is necessary to change route plans or if the driver needs to follow route instructions more carefully.

-But even the sleekest combination of telematics and fleet routing software won't be of much help if the drivers aren’t going to use the solution properly.
+But even the sleekest combination of tracking and fleet routing software won't be of much help if the drivers aren’t going to use the solution properly.
 To drivers, the ELDs and telematics systems can feel like surveillance tools—which is why businesses have to show drivers the benefits of this technology to ensure buy-in.

-Companies must emphasize to drivers that they also play a crucial role in achieving business goals by embracing and properly using fleet routing software.
+To gain seamless adoption of any new solution, it's crucial emphasize to drivers that they also play a crucial role in achieving business goals by embracing and properly using fleet routing software.

 Keeping track of metrics including drivers' KPIs and sharing them is crucial in transportation management.
 Regardless of whether the company decides to make the scoreboard accessible to all or not, drivers should know how they are performing based on the KPIs decided by the management.
 Of course, this functionality is only possible with solutions that are easy to use, easy to integrate, and built to create a constant flow of data between drivers and dispatchers.